mikeizbicki/rapache/README.md

 Feature
 -----------
-The server can send Computer-generated-imagery(CGI) to clents depending on different requests.
+The server can send Computer-generated-imagery(CGI) to clients depending on different requests.